cjdrake/pyeda/doc/source/expr.rst

 From Factory Functions
 ----------------------

-Python does not have enough builtin symbols to handle all interesting Boolean functions we can represent directly as an expression.
+Python does not have enough builtin operators to handle all interesting Boolean functions we can represent directly as an expression.
 Also, binary operators are limited to two operands at a time, whereas several Boolean operators are N-ary (arbitrary many operands).